jtburrows/BENG183Tutorials2022/HW5Tutorial.md

 <img src="Images/KMeansScreenshot.png" width=40% height=40%>
 Image from lecture slides

 Hierarchical clustering involves calcuating the similarity between a profile (a point or cluster) and all other profiles.
 From here the two most similar profiles are combined to form a new profile.
 This new profile has its similarity to others recalculated and this process of combining profiles continues until all of the profiles are combined into one large cluster.
 This large cluster can be broekn apart into its smaller pieces to reveal a good cluster number for the dataset.
 There are several methods for calculating this similarity in hierarchical clustering: arithmetic mean (UPGAM), complete linkage, and single linkage.

 <img src="Images/LinkagetypesScreenshot.png" width="300" height="300">
 Image courtesy of https://girke.bioinformatics.ucr.edu/GEN242/tutorials/rclustering/rclustering/

+From here we can begin to implement these clustering algorithms.
+For this assignment our data will consist of 2 columns of x and y coordinates which will be used to calculate the distance as described in the above methodolgies.
+For this tutorial random data will be used to illustrate whcih functions to call and how: